OWASP/Top10/2021/docs/A09_2021-Security_Logging_and_Monitoring_Failures.md

 ## Overview

-Security logging and monitoring came from the industry survey (#3), up slightly from the tenth position in the OWASP Top 10 2017.
+Security logging and monitoring came from the community survey (#3), up slightly from the tenth position in the OWASP Top 10 2017.
 Logging and monitoring can be challenging to test, often involving interviews or asking if attacks were detected during a penetration test.
 There isn't